Learning with Delayed Payoffs in Population Games using Kullback-Leibler Divergence Regularization: Problem Description

 \subsubsection{Time delays in payoff mechanisms}

-Unlike in the standard formulation explained in Section~\ref{sec:population_game}, in this work, the payoff vector at each time instant depends not only on the current but also past social states to capture time delays in the payoff mechanism underlying a population game.
-Adopting \cite[Definition~1.1.3]{10.5555/3133758}, we denote such dependency by
+Unlike the standard formulation discussed in \S\ref{sec:population_game}, this work considers a payoff vector that depends not only on the current social state but also on past social states.
+This approach captures the time delays inherent in the payoff mechanisms of population games.
+We start by discussing two special cases and then formally define the class of population games with time delays.

-where $\mathfrak G$ is a causal mapping.
-We require that when $x(t)$ converges, i.e., $\lim_{t \to \infty} x(t) = \bar x$, so does $p(t)$, i.e., $\lim_{t \to \infty} p(t) = \mathcal F(\bar x)$, where $\mathcal F$ is the payoff function of an underlying population game.
-Following the same naming convention as in \cite{9029756}, we refer to \eqref{eq:pdm} as the \textit{payoff dynamics model (PDM)}.
-However, unlike the original definition of the PDM, described as a finite-dimensional dynamical system, \eqref{eq:pdm} expands the existing PDM definition to include a certain type of infinite-dimensional systems such as \eqref{eq:population_game_time_delay} given below.
-In what follows, we provide two cases of population games with time delays that can be represented using \eqref{eq:pdm}. \paragraph{Payoff Function with a Time Delay} Consider that the payoff vector $p(t)$ at time $t$ depends on the past social state $x(t-d)$ at time $t-d$:

-where the positive constant $d$ denotes a time delay and it holds that $p(t) = \mathcal F(x(0)), ~ 0 \leq t < d$.\footnote{Eq. \eqref{eq:population_game_time_delay} can be extended to a payoff function with multiple time delays as we explain in Section~\ref{sec:multiple_time_delays}.
-For concise presentation, we proceed with the payoff function with a single time delay $d$.} By the continuity of $\mathcal F$, when the social state $x(t)$ converges to $\bar x$, so does the payoff vector $p(t)$ to $\mathcal F ( \bar x )$.
-Note that \eqref{eq:population_game_time_delay} can be regarded as an infinite-dimensional dynamical system model.

-We assume that $d$ is unknown to the agents, but they have an (estimated) upper bound $B_d$ of $d$.
-For instance, in the congestion game (Example~\ref{example:congestion_game}), each agent's gathering of information about the congestion level of available routes is subject to an unknown time delay, but the agent can make a good estimate of an upper bound on the time delay.

-\paragraph{Smoothing Payoff Dynamics Model} We adopt similar arguments as in \cite[Section~V]{Park2019Payoff-Dynamic-} to derive the smoothing PDM \cite{9029756}.
-Suppose that the opportunity for the strategy revision of each agent in population~$k$ occurs at each jump time of an independent and identically distributed Poisson process with parameter $1/N^k$, where $N^k$ is the number of agents in the population.
-At each strategy revision time, the agent receives a payoff associated with its revised strategy.
+\paragraph{Payoff Function with a Time-Dependent Delay} Consider that the payoff vector $p(t)$ at time $t$ depends on the past social state $x(t-d(t))$, where $d(t)$ is a non-negative differentiable function denoting a time-dependent delay: